Vinz1911/FusionKit/README.md

 # FusionKit

-`FusionKit` is a library which implements the `FNConnection-Protocol`.
-The `FNConnection-Protocol` is proprietary networking protocol which uses a small and lightweight header with a performance as fast as raw tcp performance.
+`FusionKit` is a library which implements the `Fusion Framing Protocol (FFP)`.
+The `Fusion Framing Protocol (FFP)` is proprietary networking protocol which uses a small and lightweight header with a performance as fast as raw tcp performance.
 Built directly on top of Apples `Network.framework` with support for plain tcp and tls encrypted connections.
-The implementation for the host is [Network](https://github.com/Vinz1911/network) written in golang with awesome concurrency support to ensure maximum performance.
+The implementation for the host is [Fusion](https://github.com/Vinz1911/fusion) written in golang with awesome concurrency support to ensure maximum performance.

 ## License:
 [![License](https://img.shields.io/badge/license-GPLv3-blue.svg?longCache=true&style=flat)](https://github.com/Vinz1911/FusionKit/blob/main/LICENSE)